gianpierreVelasquez/flutter_todo_app/README.md

 # todo_app

-A Todo App Flutter project using shared preferences to store data locally.
+A To-do list where users can add, edit, and delete tasks, everything store on local with shared preferences plugin.